Skip to main content

 export ENDOR_SCAN_PYTHON_GLOBAL_SITE_PACKAGES=true

-Configure private Python repositories
+Configure private PyPI package repositories

 Run a scan